-The Tocqueville Civil Society Challenge (Tocqueville Challenge) reflects the mission of the Tocqueville Foundation to foster community engagement while strengthening youth service and building capacity in citizen society organizations.
-The Challenge’s objectives are to harness the desire for engagement and the connected nature of the Millennial generation and inspire passion for the field by providing hands-on opportunities to explore and design viable solutions to specific social challenges within the context of civic service.
-It also develops professional skills and provides a framework for building bridges between sectors and generations.
+The Challenge ‘s objectives are to harness the desire for engagement and the connected nature of the Millennial generation and inspire passion for the field by providing hands-on opportunities to explore and design viable solutions to specific societal challenges within the context of civic service.
+It aims at encouraging broad-based partnerships and multistakeholder alliances across a range of actors and providing a framework for building bridges between sectors and generations.

 « The health of a democratic society may be measured by the quality of functions performed by private citizens. » – Alexis de Tocqueville, Democracy in America